quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 per-entry `entry_errors`; converting
-one to complete matrix blocks raises instead of filling uncomputed entries with zeros. `result.select(coordinates)` selects both values and entry errors while preserving the chemical potential, filling, entropy, band energy, and integration statistics.
+one to complete matrix blocks raises instead of filling uncomputed entries with zeros. `result.select(coordinates)` selects both values and entry errors while preserving temperature, chemical potential, filling, all computed energies, entropy, and integration statistics.

 `DensityResult` is returned by the density functions.
 Read its `coordinates`, `values`, `entry_errors`, and physical quantities directly.
 The shared storage